eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Vehicle App Runtime/run_runtime_services_locally.md

 ## Using Vehicle Databroker CLI

-The interact with a running instance of the Vehicle Data Broker, a CLI tool is provided.
+A CLI tool is provided for the interact with a running instance of the Vehicle Data Broker.
 It can be started by running the task `run-vehicledatabroker-cli`(by pressing _F1_, type _Run Task_ followed by `run-vehicledatabroker-cli`).
-To be able to use the tool, the _Vehicle Data Broker_ needs to be running.
+The _Vehicle Data Broker_ needs to be running for you to be able to use the tool.

-## Integrating new service into Visual Studio Code Task
+## Integrating a new service into Visual Studio Code Task

-Integration of new service can be done by duplicating one of the existing tasks.
+Integration of a new service can be done by duplicating one of the existing tasks.

 - Create a new script based on template script `.vscode/scripts/run-vehicledatabroker.sh`
 - In `.vscode/tasks.json`, duplicate section from task `run-vehicledatabroker`
-- Correct names in new codeblock
+- Correct names in a new code block
-- **Disclaimer:** `Problem Matcher` defined in `tasks.json` is a feature of Visual Studio Code Task, to ensure that process runs in background
+- **Disclaimer:** `Problem Matcher` defined in `tasks.json` is a feature of the Visual Studio Code Task, to ensure that the process runs in background
 - Run task using `[F1 -> Tasks: Run Task -> <Your new task name>]`
 - Task should be visible in Terminal section of Visual Studio Code